Franky1/Streamlit-Tesseract/README.md

 - [ ] Add Ace Editor for text preview
 - [ ] Try `streamlit-option-menu` component
 - [x] Add import of pdf files with pdf2image
-- [x] Add caching to speed up the app
 - [x] Add a progress bar
 - [ ] Test it on Streamlit Cloud